Last updated: March 17, 2026 Originally published: November 24, 2025

 Downloading Video Overviews

-Video Overviews launched in mid-2025 and received a major upgrade with Google’s Nano Banana image generation model.
+Video Overviews launched in mid-2025 and received a major upgrade with Google’s Nano Banana Pro image generation model.
 These transform your sources into AI-narrated slide presentations with custom visuals, diagrams, quotes, and data pulled directly from your documents.

 How to download: In the Studio panel, select “Video Overview” to generate.
 Click the three-dot menu next to your generated video, select “Download.”
 Videos can also be shared via link or presented in full-screen slideshow mode directly in NotebookLM.